How retailers allocate new SKUs without historical sales data (retail allocation guide)

 When new products launch without historical sales data, retailers must rely on demand signals, store characteristics, and category performance to estimate where inventory should go.

-About HipHip.ai
+About HipHip.AI

-HipHip.ai helps retail brands improve store execution and inventory performance across large store networks.
+HipHip.AI helps retail brands improve store execution and inventory performance across large store networks.
 The platform analyzes store-level demand signals, inventory levels, and product performance to support smarter allocation and replenishment decisions.
-In addition to inventory intelligence, HipHip.ai also enables visual merchandising compliance, store operations tracking, and retail analytics.
+In addition to inventory intelligence, HipHip.AI also enables visual merchandising compliance, store operations tracking, and retail analytics.

 Frequently asked questions